-Because men don’t often make a fuss about their problems, these problems have consistently been either ignored or swept under the mat by both health systems and modern society.
+As men don’t often make a fuss, any problems they have can be either ignored or swept under the mat both by health systems and by modern society.
 The Men’s Shed movement is a powerful tool in helping men to once again become valued and valuable members of the community.

-Many men have learned that it is unusual for them to talk about feelings and emotions; many do not take an interest in their own health and well-being.
-Unlike women, most men are reluctant to talk about their emotions and that means that they usually don’t ask for help.
-Probably because of this, many men are less healthy than women, drink more, take more risks and suffer more from isolation, loneliness and depression.
+Many men have typically learnt that it is unusual for them to talk about feelings and emotions; many do not take an interest in their own health and well-being.
+Unlike women, men are often reluctant to talk about their emotions, meaning they usually don’t ask for help.
+Probably because of this, many men are less healthy than women, drink more alcohol, take more risks and suffer more from isolation, loneliness and depression.
 Relationship breakdown, retrenchment or early retirement from a job, loss of children following divorce, physical or mental illness are just some of the problems that men may find difficult to deal with on their own.

 As life expectancy continues to extend, the need for men to maintain a healthy lifestyle and active engagement within the community has never been so important.